List of Star Wars starfighters: B-wing

-The B-wing's canonical origin (as the Blade Wing), as-designed by the Mon Calamari engineer Quarrie, is depicted in the Star Wars Rebels second season episode "Wings of the Master" (in the previous Legends continuity, Admiral Ackbar helped design the B-wing).
-Quarrie designed the Blade Wing to be a blockade buster for the Rebel Alliance, combining aspects of previous ships built by the Verpine Slayn & Korpil corporation including the V-19 Torrent starfighter, H-60 Tempest bomber and T-6 shuttle.
-While Quarrie's Blade Wing helped the crew of the Ghost escape an Imperial blockade, the prototype was plagued with a number of technical challenges.
-Senator Bail Organa was responsible for convincing Slayn & Korpil to work with Quarrie to fix these issues and create a production model, the A/SF-01, for the Rebel Alliance.
+The B-wing's canonical origin (as the Blade Wing) is a "blockade buster" designed by the Mon Calamari engineer Quarrie, first depicted in the Star Wars Rebels second season episode "Wings of the Master" (in the previous Legends continuity, Admiral Ackbar helped design the B-wing).
+Quarrie designs the Blade Wing for the Rebel Alliance by combining aspects of previous ships built by the Verpine Slayn & Korpil corporation including the V-19 Torrent starfighter, H-60 Tempest bomber, and T-6 shuttle.
+While Quarrie's Blade Wing helps the crew of the Ghost break through an Imperial blockade, the prototype is plagued with a number of technical challenges.
+Senator Bail Organa later convinces Slayn & Korpil to work with Quarrie to fix these issues and create a production model, the A/SF-01.

-The A/SF-01 was the most well-armed starfighter in the galaxy at the time it was introduced; a single B-wing was capable of attacking and destroying enemy capital ships.
-However it was also slower and less maneuverable than any other Rebel starfighter and required the most maintenance.
-The B-wing's gyrostabilized cockpit allowed the pilot to maintain a consistent horizon while the craft's body rotated around it, minimizing g-stresses on the pilot and letting them concentrate on flying and targeting.
-However, if the gyro-stabilization system was not kept in prime condition, it could fail under the tremendous pressure and lock up.
-The B-wing featured S-foils similar in function to those of the X-wing fighter.
+The A/SF-01 is the most well-armed starfighter in the galaxy at the time it is introduced.
+With its eight modular weapon-mounting points, a single B-wing is capable of attacking and destroying enemy capital ships.
+However, it is also slower and less maneuverable than any other Rebel starfighter and requires the most maintenance.
+The B-wing's gyrostabilized cockpit allows the pilot to maintain a consistent horizon while the craft's body rotates around it, minimizing g-stresses on the pilot and letting them concentrate on flying and targeting.
+However, if the gyro-stabilization system is not kept in prime condition, it could fail under the tremendous pressure and lock up.
+The B-wing features S-foils similar in function to those of the X-wing fighter.
 Reference material also describes newer versions of the B-wing, designated Mark II, being developed; repurposed components of these fighters are used by the Resistance to construct troop transport ships.